Pavel Samiec

-Pavel Samiec (born 1984) is a Czech composer and accordionist.
+Pavel Samiec (born 30 August 1984) is a Czech composer and accordionist.

 Education and professional career

-2000-2006 he studied the accordion at Pilsen Conservatory under Ludmila Rottenbornova and later at West-Bohemian University (ZČU) under Jarmila Vlachova.
-2006-2012 he studied composition under Jiri Bezdek.
+In 2000–2006, he studied the accordion at Conservatory of Plzeň under Ludmila Rottenbornová and later at University of West Bohemia under Jarmila Vlachová.
+In 2006–2012, he studied composition under Jiří Bezděk.

 As an accordionist he took part of many national and international competitions and is a winner of the International Accordion Competition in Reinach, Switzerland (2003).

 His compositions have been performed on various international music festivals (Kleine Tage für Harmonika Klingenthal, Beethovenův Hradec,...).